Baffin Impact Men's Extreme-Cold Boots

 A pull-out liner is the main way to dry it out, since the shell itself does not vent much.
 The value pick that covers most ice-fishing days, as long as the cold stays moderate and the ice is not polished.
 It scores 84 out of 100.

-For the money these kept my feet warm and dry down into the teens and I did not baby them.
-Just do not trust that -40 number, and I clip on spikes the second the ice goes glassy.
+For the money these kept our feet warm and dry down into the teens and we did not baby them.
+Just do not trust that -40 number, and we clip on spikes the second the ice goes glassy.

 Read our full Kamik Nation Plus Waterproof Winter Boot review →